• Skip to primary navigation

 Rice crispy treats in cupcake holders covered with melted chocolate.

-• Take a spoon and drizzle the melted chocolate over the rice crispy cupcakes in a streaking motion until all melted chocolate mixture is used up.
+Drizzle the melted chocolate over the top layer of the rice crispy treats in a streaking motion until all the melted chocolate mixture is used up.

 Rice Crispy Cupcake Treats